jh3nd3rs0n/jargyle/README.md

 ```

-After running the aforementioned command, the built jar file and its copied dependencies can be found in the following path:
+After running the aforementioned command, the built JAR file and its dependent JAR files can be found in the following path:

 ```text